-Every winter Erdman hosts a Kindergarten information night for parents.
+Every winter the Scituate Public Schools and local preschools host a Kindergarten information night for parents.
 At least one teacher from each public school attends and presents curriculum, assessment and logistical information to prepare parents for their child's entry into Kindergarten.
 Parents have their questions answered and receive handouts with activities to support their child's emerging readiness skills.
 Teachers also attend so that they stay current with Kindergarten information and are able reassure and assist parents with this transition.
 Children who are going to Kindergarten have the opportunity to participate in the town's Kindergarten orientation activities during the spring.
 All Fours classes discuss the different schools that children may be attending the following year.
 Books, pictures and dramatic play help support this transition.